zareef92/Blockchain-Projects/README.md

 Developing and enforcing data service contracts require development of three independent contract templates:
 - Service Contract: Stipulate the rules that are being agreed between data producers and consumers in advance
 - Provision Contract: Delivers the data service from producer to consumer
-- Validation Contract: Checks that the data service relayed in Provision Contract is in line with Service Contract, and calculates any rewards and penalties
+- Checker Contract: Checks that the data service relayed in Provision Contract is in line with Service Contract, and calculates any rewards and penalties

-### Service contract
+### Service Contract

-Variables:
+#### Variables:
+- Service Contract Identifier: Unique ID for the contract
-- Data Consumer: Business divsion that is expected to receive the data, and remunerate the data producer based on the quality of service they provide.
+- Data Consumer: Address of the business divsion that is expected to receive the data, and remunerate the data producer based on the quality of service they provide.
-- Data Producer: Business division that is expected to produce the data, and receive renumeration in exchange for the service they provide
+- Data Producer: Address of business division that is expected to produce the data, and receive renumeration in exchange for the service they provide
 - Data Service: The service against that is expected to be provided by the producer the consumer - a most basic form of this service can involve making sure the service provider adheres to an pre-agreed data schema
 - Service Reward: Rewards that applies hen terms of service are adhered to
   - Rewards can be denominated in units of account local to the system (e.g., Ether) or conventional currencies (e.g. USD)
   - Rewards will be conditional on the validation performed against Data Service.
 - Service Penalty - Penalties that apply when terms of service are not adhered to

-Service provision
+- State: State of the contract, if it has been viewed, signed, and checked

+#### Functions:
+ - Sign: Allows Data Producer and Data Consumer to sign the terms relayed in Data Service, Service Reward and Service Penalty; invoking this function also changes the state of the contract to "Signed"

+### Provision Contract
 - Data Consumer:
 - Data Producer:
 - Data Service:
-Service validation contract

-### Service contract
+### Checker Contract
-- In the contract template, data consumer, producer are also identified by their public key, which ensures the

 [A discussion of alternate approaches and the trade offs, advantages, and disadvantages of the specified approach.]